-The results of both the column leach and previously completed bottle roll tests will be incorporated in the PEA currently underway and which is expected to be completed in the third quarter.
-There are currently several development scenarios under consideration, one of which includes a standalone valley heap leach operation focused on the existing oxide portion of the resource, taking into account the potential for oxide resource growth beyond with a staged approach to a larger milling scenario.
+The results of both the column leach and previously completed bottle roll tests will be incorporated in the PEA currently underway.
+There are currently several development scenarios under consideration, one of which includes a stand-alone valley heap leach operation focused on the existing oxide portion of the resource, taking into account the potential for oxide resource growth beyond with a staged approach to a larger milling scenario.
 Geophysical and geochemical surveys performed to date suggest that the oxide potential at Dolphin remains open to considerable expansion.